 - The definition of an X-ray is a picture taken of the inside of something using high energy electromagnetic radiation with short wavelengths that can pass through items.

 A picture that the doctor takes of your insides to see if you have any broken bones is an example of an X-ray.

 - To X-ray is also the act of examining, treating or photographing something using electromagnetic radiation.

 An example of to X-ray is when the dentist uses an X-ray machine to find a cavity in a tooth.

-Origin: transl. of Ger x-strahl (< x, algebraic symbol for an unknown quantity + strahl, ray): so named by Wilhelm Konrad Roentgen (1895), because of its unknown character
+Origin of X-raytranslated, translation of German x-strahl ( from x, algebraic symbol for an unknown quantity + strahl, ray): so named by W. C. Roentgen (1895), because of its unknown character

 - a.
 A photon of electromagnetic radiation of very short wavelength, ranging from about 10 down to 0.01 nanometers, and very high energy, ranging from about 100 up to 100,000 electron volts.b. often x-rays or X-rays A narrow beam of such photons.
 X-rays are used for their penetrating power in radiography, radiology, radiotherapy, and scientific research.
 Also called roentgen ray .

 - a.
 A photograph taken with x-rays.b.
 The act or process of taking such a photograph: Did the patient move during the x-ray?

 transitive verbx-rayed, x-ray·ing, x-rays, or X-rayed X-ray·ing X-rays

 - To photograph with x-rays.